 - The first is that you want to maintain your supply – if you’re trying to wean, you aren’t concerned with keeping your supply (in fact, you’re actively trying to make it go down), and you should therefore ignore this chart.

 - The second assumption is that you haven’t already dropped a pumping session within the last two weeks.
 If you have, I would recommend waiting at least that long, and preferably a little longer.

 - Finally, I assumed that you want to drop a pumping session.
-If you have concerns about supply and are perfectly happy with your current schedule, then there’s no need to drop a pump just because the below chart says to – this is intended more for exclusively pumping moms who are itching to consolidate their pumping time.
+If you have concerns about supply and are perfectly happy with your current schedule, then there’s no need to drop a pump just because the above chart says to – this is intended more for exclusively pumping moms who are itching to consolidate their pumping time.
 (Though I’m guessing that that includes most people reading!)

 I’ve decided to drop a pumping session.
 How do I do that?

 There are a few different ways to do this:

 - Drop the session cold turkey (meaning you just stop pumping at this time)